eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

   implemented by its derived classes: it returns a dictionary which can be then used as an input to the kernel.

-* :class:`~eradiate.scenes.core.SceneElement` has a class method constructor :meth:`~eradiate.scenes.core.SceneElement.from_dict` which implements a default dictionary interpretation protocol.
-This method can be overridden by derived classes.

-* Unless specific action is taken, the default implementation of :meth:`.SceneElement.from_dict` requires that all :class:`.SceneElement` child classes only have keyword-argument attributes.
-It is therefore highly recommended to define defaults for all attributes, unless your new :class:`.SceneElement` provides an appropriate implementation of its :meth:`~.SceneElement.from_dict` method.

 * :class:`~eradiate.scenes.core.SceneElement` is the base class of a set of abstract interfaces (*e.g.* :class:`~eradiate.scenes.illumination.Illumination`, :class:`~eradiate.scenes.spectra.Spectrum`, etc.) which are the ones from